HOW BAIL BONDS WORK

 Within approximately 48 hours after arrest, a bail bond hearing happens.
 During this hearing a judge will determine the amount of the bail based upon a number of circumstances and the nature of the alleged crime committed.
 The judge will also determine the amount by the risk that the defendant will not appear in court on the scheduled date.
 Typically, the court system has a standard bail bond amount pertaining to a specific crime.
 However, the judge does not have to go by the standards for bail bonds amount.

-Once the judge has set a specific bail bonds amount, paying the amount is the next step in the bail bonds process.
+Once the judge has set a specific bail bond amount, paying the amount is the next step in the bail bonds process.

 4 OPTIONS TO PAY